-Universal wastes are hazardous wastes that are widely produced by households and many different types of businesses.
+Universal wastes are hazardous wastes that are widely produced by households and many different types of businesses and can be hard to recycle depending upon where you reside.
 Universal wastes include televisions, computers and other electronic devices as well as batteries, fluorescent lamps, mercury thermostats, and other mercury containing equipment, among others.

 Oxnard residents can take advantage of several FREE programs to properly recycle these hard to manage items.
-To participate, simply bring your items to the Del Norte Regional Recycling Center and Transfer Station at 111 S. Del Norte Blvd (see map below) Tuesday – Saturday from 9:00 AM – 3:00 PM (unless otherwise specified*).
+To participate, simply bring your items to the Del Norte Buy Back Center located just off 111 S. Del Norte Blvd (see map below) Tuesday – Saturday from 9:00 AM – 3:00 PM (unless otherwise specified*).
+Some items can be brought directly to our Self-Haul area of the Del Norte Regional Recycling and Transfer Facility during business hours, Monday – Saturday 6 am to 5 pm.
+Call ahead to verify – 805-385-8060.

 Use the Recycle Oxnard Tool to learn how to recycle or properly dispose of any items not listed below.